mohamedzayyan/galaxyclassification/README.md

   ```sh
    pip install -r requirements.txt
   ```
 4. Download the datasets folder from this [Google Drive Link](https://drive.google.com/drive/folders/1vVwKTgbI9vNsAEb47KQKD7lzl1vkWiVb?usp=sharing).
 Replace the 'datasets' folder in the cloned repo folder with the downloaded datasets folder that contains the images.
+The 'images_gz2' zipped folder must be extracted into the datasets folder so the folder structure reads 'datasets/images/'.